Femto-LASIK – the operation

 - Correction of myopia, hyperopia and astigmatism.

-- Better quality of life because of independence of glasses or contact lenses.
+- Better quality of life, with freedom from glasses or contact lenses.

 - Short ambulatory procedure in Bern.